How to Get to Vigo

 Getting to Vigo from Valencia

-Valencia and Vigo are well connected with several options:
+Valencia and Vigo are connected with various options:

-• By train: via Madrid, you can reach Vigo in around 6 hours.
+• By train: you will reach Vigo in about 6 hours via Madrid.

-• By bus: with a stopover in Madrid, you’ll arrive in 10 to 11 hours.
+• By bus: with a stop in Madrid, you will arrive in 10 or 11 hours.

-View of the Ría de Vigo from the Redondela Bench
+Views of the Vigo estuary from the Banco de Redondela

-If you land elsewhere in Galicia or in northern Portugal, there are several quick and easy ways to get to Vigo before starting your pilgrimage.
-Here’s how to move from Santiago de Compostela, A Coruña and Porto Airport.
+If you arrive at another point in Galicia or land in northern Portugal, you have several quick and easy options to get to Vigo before taking your first step as a pilgrim.
+Here, we will explain in more detail how to get from Santiago de Compostela, A Coruña, and Porto Airport.

 From Santiago de Compostela to Vigo

-Travelling between the Jacobean capital and Galicia’s largest city is a breeze.
-A regional train departs every hour, connecting the intermodal stations of Santiago and Vigo-Urzáiz in about 55 minutes.
-If you prefer the bus, Monbus also operates frequent services — they take just over an hour and drop you off at the same station in Vigo.
+Traveling between the Jacobean capital and the largest Galician city is a piece of cake.
+Every hour, a regional train departs connecting the intermodal stations of Santiago and Vigo-Urzáiz in about 55 minutes.
+If you prefer the bus, Monbus also operates frequent services; they take just under an hour and a quarter and drop you off at the same Vigo station.

 From A Coruña to Santiago (and then to Vigo)

-If you land at Alvedro or start in the Herculean city, getting to Santiago is easy: the A Coruña–Santiago train covers the 70 km in just 28–35 minutes, with departures almost every half hour.
-By bus it takes around an hour, and by car or taxi, the AP-9 gets you there in 45 minutes.
-Once in Santiago, just follow the train or bus option above.
+If you land at Alvedro or decide to first visit the city of A Coruña, getting to Santiago is incredibly easy: the A Coruña-Santiago train covers the 70 km in just 28-35 minutes, with connections practically every half hour.
+By bus, it takes around an hour, and if you go by car or taxi, the AP-9 will get you there in 45 minutes.
+Once in Santiago, you just need to follow the previous instructions (train or bus).

 From Porto Airport (Portugal) to Vigo

-Peinador isn’t your only flight option — many international flights arrive at Porto’s Sá Carneiro Airport, just 160 km away.
-Direct buses leave from the terminal, with a journey time of about two hours and one or two brief technical stops.
-Prefer trains?
-Take the light rail to Porto-Campanhã station, board a regional comboio to Valença do Minho (a scenic ride along the Miño), and connect with the Galician train that, in another 60–70 minutes, crosses the border and arrives at Vigo-Guixar.
-A slightly slower but very picturesque alternative.
+Peinador is not your only airport gateway, and many international flights arrive at Sá Carneiro in Porto, just 160 km away.
+Direct buses depart from the terminal: taking about two hours of travel with a brief technical stop.
+Prefer the train?
+Take the light metro to the Porto-Campanhã station, hop on a regional comboio to Valença do Minho (a scenic journey along the Miño), and connect there with the Galician train that, in another 60-70 minutes, crosses the border and arrives at Vigo-Guixar.
+An alternative that is a bit slower but very picturesque.

 Vigo